Split Second Research Announces its New IMPULSE Test

 10 Reasons for using an implicit survey

-This post also answers the related questions:
+This post also answers the related questions and issues:

 10 reasons for using an implicit reaction time survey.

 10 reasons for using an implicit association test (IAT) in consumer research.

 10 reasons not to solely rely on a traditional survey.

 - Traditional surveys don’t always have a very good way of measuring what is in consumers’ hearts.